OmarElebiary/csv-parser/README.md

     ' STATUS': ' ACTIVE' } ]
 ```

-The data emitted is a JSON object.
+The returned data is a JSON object.
 Header is used as the property name of the object.

 The csv constructor accepts the following options